StarterX4/steamlinuxchecker/README.md

 Platform data is stored in simple file based cache in `~/tmp/steamwww_cache.pkl`.
 First run will be slow, next runs will have most of the platform info cached.
 Cached data older than 90 days is refreshed to handle adding or dropping Linux support.

+# Troubleshooting
+If you're having a lot of false positives (as in games that run on Linux but the script is showing they don't) it's probably because your IP is based in Germany (where for some reason Valve decided to display different platform icons than for the rest of the World).
+You can try to use an HTTP proxy like so:

+    https_proxy=http://<proxy_ip>:<proxy_port> ./checkuser cprn

+If some particular proxy doesn't work for you, try one or two others before giving up.
+A list of free HTTP proxies: https://www.sslproxies.org/.
+Don't forget to remove your cache first.